maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 0, -40px<br>
 0, -60px

 Experience has also shown me that having extra pixels of blankness between icons can be beneficial.
-For example, if icons are 32px x 32px, >40 pixel gridlines would be good, but not 35 pixels:
+For example, if icons are 32px x 32px, >40 pixel gridlines would be good:

 ![][Icon Grid]